Jasmin1117/AOOPSRS/README.md

 ### System Features

-1. **Employee Login Functionality:** Secure login for employees to access profiles and personal information, with error handling for invalid login attempts.
+1. **Employee Login Functionality:** Provides a secure login mechanism for employees to access their profiles and personal information.
+The system includes error handling to manage and notify users of invalid login attempts, enhancing security.

-2. **Payroll Generation Capability:** Automated calculation and generation of employee payslips.
-Payroll administrators review and save payslips, which are then automatically distributed to employees.
+2. **Payroll Generation Capability:** Automates the calculation and generation of employee payslips based on predefined rules and inputs.
+Payroll administrators can review and save generated payslips, which are then distributed to employees electronically or in printed form.

-3. **HR Management Functions:** HR can add, edit, view, and delete employee information with input validation to ensure accurate records.
+3. **HR Management Functions:** Enables HR personnel to perform essential employee management tasks such as adding new employees, editing existing records, viewing detailed employee information, and deleting records when necessary.
+Input validation ensures data accuracy and consistency.

-4. **Leave Management:** HR can approve, disapprove, view, and delete leave requests, maintaining accurate records of employee leave.
+4. **Leave Management:** Facilitates comprehensive leave management processes where HR can approve, disapprove, view, and delete employee leave requests.
+The system maintains a centralized record of all leave requests, helping HR managers efficiently manage employee absences and ensure staffing coverage.

-5. **Employee Self-Service Portal:** Employees can view personal information, record time in and out, submit and track leave requests, and view electronic payslips with detailed breakdowns.
+5. **Employee Self-Service Portal:** Provides employees with a self-service portal to access and manage their personal information.
+Employees can record their time in and out, submit leave requests, track the status of submitted requests, and view electronic payslips that provide detailed breakdowns of earnings, deductions, and benefits.

-6. **Reporting Capabilities:** Generates detailed payslip reports, including earnings, deductions, benefits, and take-home pay summaries.
-An analytics dashboard provides visual insights into payroll trends, attendance patterns, and leave utilization.
+6. **Reporting Capabilities:** Offers extensive reporting functionalities that generate detailed payslip reports and analytics.
+The system compiles comprehensive reports on employee earnings, deductions, benefits, and net pay, aiding payroll administrators in financial planning and compliance.
+An integrated analytics dashboard offers visual insights into payroll trends, attendance patterns, and leave utilization, facilitating data-driven decision-making.

-7. **System Administrator Functionalities:** System administrators manage user accounts, roles, and access levels, reset passwords, and update access controls.
-Role-based access control ensures secure and efficient system management.
+7. **System Administrator Functionalities:** Provides system administrators with tools to manage user accounts, roles, and access levels across the platform.
+Administrators can create new user accounts, reset passwords, update user permissions, and maintain role-based access control to safeguard sensitive information and ensure efficient system management.

 ### Non-functional Requirements